Native web components

 return <div>Hello world!</div>;

-comes pack with syntactic sugar methods, all of which are already sprinkled on the base web component class View
+vanille comes pack with syntactic sugar methods, all of which are already sprinkled on the base web component class View.

 import { View } from '@vanille/core';